 This is a general overview of assisted living regulations in Ohio.
-If you are a member and would like more in-depth information, please visit the Members Only section of our website.
-For consumer information, please visit our Consumer section, What is Assisted Living? and Frequently Asked Questions.
+If you are a member, please visit the Members Only section of our website for more in-depth information.
+If you are interested in Assisted Living for a family member, please visit our Consumer page: What is Assisted Living and Frequently Asked Questions.

-OALA publishes a rule binder incorporating the RCF rules along with other rules and laws impacting Assisted Living providers.
-It includes the AL Medicaid Waiver and MyCare managed care rules; along with the criminal background check, DNR, medication aide rules, and pertinent sections of the Ohio Revised Code.
+OALA has a rule binder with the most relevant rules and laws impacting Assisted Living (RCF) providers.
+It includes the AL Medicaid Waiver and MyCare managed care rules; along with the criminal background check, DNR, certified medication aide rules, and the most pertinent sections of the Ohio Revised Code.
 Updated rules, with an introduction for each section and a numbered table of contents are included ...allowing for easy reference.